 Instead of supplements, Shi recommends implementing healthy lifestyle changes.
 He said research shows that a Mediterranean-style diet, like the MIND diet which is rich in fish, whole grains, green leafy vegetables, olives and nuts helps to maintain brain health and could reduce risk of Alzheimer’s.
 Mental exercises such as reading a novel, doing a crossword puzzle or playing a game with a loved one also have benefits for the brain.

-One thought on “Study: Your Brain Supplements Could Contain Dangerous, Illegal Ingredients”
+One thought on “Heads Up: Your Brain Health Supplements Could Contain Dangerous Ingredients”

 If people were healthy enough, they would never suffer bad side effects from drugs.